tfredwell/cs4500/_build/html/_sources/pages/how_to_train.rst.txt

 How to Train Cozmo to Recognize a New Food
 ==========================================

-Scan an unused RFID tag and assign a fruit name and food taste: (sweet, sour, bitter) combination to it.
+To add new food, scan an unused RFID tag and record the tag number shown.
+Afterward, edit the items.csv file and add a new line with the information of ( tag number, food, food group, taste).
+-- The very first line of the file displays the order that new items should be entered.